lhbikos/ReC_Psychometrics/docs/09-EFA_PAF.md

 This lesson's research vignette emerges from Lewis and Neville's Gendered Racial Microaggressions Scale for Black Women [-@lewis_construction_2015].
 The article reports on two separate studies that comprised the development, refinement, and psychometric evaluation of two parallel versions (stress appraisal, frequency) of the scale.
 Below, I simulate data from the final construction of the stress appraisal version as the basis of the lecture.
 Items were on a 6-point Likert scale ranging from 0 (*not at all stressful*) to 5 (*extremely stressful*).

 Lewis and Neville [-@lewis_construction_2015] reported support for a total scale score (25 items) and four subscales.
-Below, I list the four subscales, their number of items, and a single example item.
+Below, I list the four subscales along with the items and their abbreviation.
 At the outset, let me provide a content advisory.
 For those who hold this particular identity (or related identities) the content in the items may be upsetting.
 In other lessons, I often provide a variable name that gives an indication of the primary content of the item.
 In the case of the GRMS, I will simply provide an abbreviation of the subscale name and its respective item number.
 This will allow us to easily inspect the alignment of the item with its intended factor, and hopefully minimize discomfort.

 If you are not a member of this particular identity, I encourage you to learn about these microaggressions by reading the article in its entirety.
 Please do not ask members of this group to explain why these microaggressions are harmful or ask if they have encountered them.
 The four factors, number of items, and sample item are as follows:

-* Assumptions of Beauty and Sexual Objectification
+* Assumptions of Beauty and Sexual Objectification (10 items)
-  - 10 items
+  - Unattractive because of size of butt (Obj1)
+  - Negative comments about size of facial features (Obj2)
+  - Imitated the way they think Black women speak (Obj3)
+  - Someone made me feel unattractive (Obj4)
+  - Negative comment about skin tone (Obj5)
+  - Someone assumed I speak a certain way (Obj6)
-  - "Objectified me based on physical features."
+  - Objectified me based on physical features(Obj7)
-  - Abbreviated in the simulated data as "Obj#"
+  - Someone assumed I have a certain body type (Obj8; stress only)
+  - Made a sexually inappropriate comment (Obj9)
+  - Negative comments about my hair when natural (Obj10)
+  - Assumed I was sexually promiscuous (frequency only; not used in this simulation)
-* Silenced and Marginalized
+* Silenced and Marginalized (7 items)
-  - 7 items
+  - I have felt unheard (Marg1)
+  - My comments have been ignored (Marg2)
+  - Someone challenged my authority (Marg3)
+  - I have been disrespected in workplace (Marg4)
-  - "Someone has tried to 'put me in my place.'"
+  - Someone has tried to “put me in my place” (Marg5)
-  - Abbreviated in the simulated data as "Marg#"
+  - Felt excluded from networking opportunities (Marg6)
+  - Assumed I did not have much to contribute to the conversation (Marg7)
-* Strong Black Woman Stereotype
+* Strong Black Woman Stereotype (5 items)
-  - 5 items
+  - Someone assumed I was sassy and straightforward (Str1; stress only)
+  - I have been told that I am too independent (Str2)
+  - Someone made me feel exotic as a Black woman (Str2; stress only)
-  - "I have been told that I am too assertive."
+  - I have been told that I am too assertive
-  - Abbreviated in the simulated data as "Str#"
+  - Assumed to be a strong Black woman
-* Angry Black Woman Stereotype
+* Angry Black Woman Stereotype (3 items)
-  - 3 items
+  - Someone has told me to calm down (Ang1)
+  - Perceived to be “angry Black woman" (Ang2)
-  - "Someone accused me of being angry when speaking calm."
+  - Someone accused me of being angry when speaking calm (Ang3)
-  - Abbreviated in the simulated data as "Ang#"

 Three additional scales were reported in the Lewis and Neville article [-@lewis_construction_2015].
 Because (a) the focus of this lesson is on exploratory factor analytic approaches and, therefore, only requires item-level data for the scale, and (b) the article does not include correlations between the subscales/scales of all involved measures, I only simulated item-level data for the GRMS items.